aquaboxbox/aqua-box/README.md

 - **Solve a Maze** by tilting the box to guide a glowing particle through a procedurally generated labyrinth.
 - **Play with Virtual Fluid** that responds to your box’s movement, with actual water providing weight and splashing sounds that boost immersion.

-Switch modes by holding the real box in a specific trigger zone for a few seconds—**listen for an audio cue** indicating the transition.

 ---

 ## Requirements

-- **VR Headset** (e.g., HTC Vive, Oculus Rift/Quest (link cable), or another PC-based VR system).
+- **VR Headset** (Only tested on HTC Vive with Vive Tracker).
 - **Room Setup**:
-  - Ensure you have a room-scale or seated/standing VR setup configured via your headset’s software (SteamVR Room Setup, Oculus Guardian, etc.).
+  - Ensure you have a room-scale or seated/standing VR setup configured via your headset’s software (SteamVR Room Setup).
   - Enough free space to safely move a water-filled box without risk to equipment or surroundings.
 - **Physical Box + Tracker**:
   - A **watertight** box containing real water.
-  - A compatible VR tracker (e.g., Vive Tracker) firmly attached on top or side of the box.
+  - A compatible VR tracker (Vive Tracker) firmly attached on top or side of the box.
 - **AquaBox Files**:
   - Either the precompiled `.exe` from this repository or the Unity project (if you plan on running from the Editor).